Best Free Cookie Consent Tools in 2026 — Honestly Compared

 CookieYes has built a large user base by offering a generous free plan and a straightforward setup.
 The visual editor is decent, and it integrates with most major platforms without much friction.
 For a simple site that just needs a working banner quickly, it does the job.

 The trade-off is that the free plan includes a CookieYes branding watermark, and the banner design options are more limited than tools with dedicated visual editors.
 Customer support on the free tier is minimal.
-It's a fine starting point but you'll likely feel constrained as you try to customize it.
+It's a fine starting point but you'll likely feel constrained as you try to customize it beyond the basics.

-Best for: Small sites that want something working fast and don't care about branding.
+Best for: Small sites that want something working fast and don't need custom branding.

 Termly